NationsAtWar/iSpy/README.md

  - event.blockLocation
  - event.blockUser

+region.enter(regionName)
+ - regionName

+region.leave(regionName)
+ - regionName

 (CONDITIONS)

 Conditional Operators
  - '==' - If both the operands match, then return true
  - '!=' - If both the operands don't match, then return true
+ - '>' - If both operands are integers, and the left operand is larger than the right operand, then return true
+ - '<' - If both operands are integers, and the left operand is smaller than the right operand, then return true
+ - '>=' - If the left operand is greater than or equal to the right operand, then return true
+ - '<=' - If the left operand is less than or equal to the right operand, then return true
- - 'HAS' - If the left operand contains the right operand, then return true
+ - 'HAS' - If the left operand contains the right operand, then return true.
+This can be either a string inside another string, or an ItemStack within a player inventory (specified by player name or player object)
+ - 'IN' - If the left operand is inside the right operand, then return true.
+This can be location or a player name or a player object inside a region.

 (ACTIONS)